opsmate-ai/opsmate/docs/CLI/run.md

-  --tools TEXT                    Comma separated list of tools to use -r, --review                    Review and edit commands before execution -s, --system-prompt TEXT        System prompt to use -l, --max-output-length INTEGER
+  --tools TEXT                    Comma separated list of tools to use -r, --review                    Review and edit commands before execution -s, --system-prompt TEXT        System prompt to use -c, --context TEXT              Context to be added to the prompt.
+Run the
+                                  list-contexts command to see all the
+                                  contexts available.  [default: cli] -l, --max-output-length INTEGER
                                   Max length of the output, if the output is truncated, the tmp file will be printed in